EasyTimer

 2. 2

-Add a Browser Source in OBS
+Add an OBS Timer Browser Source

 In your OBS scene, click + in the Sources panel and choose Browser.